bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 76°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
-- 55% humidity
+- 56% humidity
-- 14 mph wind
+- 16 mph wind
-- 64% cloud cover
+- 65% cloud cover
-- 109 AQI 🟧
+- 107 AQI 🟧
-- 1.56 inches of rain expected in the next 48 hours
+- 1.6 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>